Codeception/Codeception/docs/06-ModulesAndHelpers.md

 $I->seePageReloaded();
 $I->seeClassIsLoaded('FunctionalTester');
 $I->dontSeeUserExist($user);
 ```

-You can define asserts by using assertXXX methods in modules.
+You can define assertions by using assertXXX methods in your modules.

 ```php
 <?php